boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 )
 ```

+With this approach, use only one `app/stacks`.
+Example:

+    app/stacks/monolith

 ## A statefile per groups of modules

 Teams will then evolve their statefile approach to one that groups related-modules together.
 Here are some possible examples: